Fuengirola Bullring: History

-The Fuengirola Bullring was inaugurated on 8 July 1962, featuring bullfighters César Girón, Manuel Segura, and José Martínez "Limeño", alongside rejoneador Clemente Espadanal, with bulls from Germán Gervás.
-The design draws inspiration from traditional Spanish bullring architecture, rooted in Roman amphitheaters.
+The Fuengirola Bullring was inaugurated on 8 July 1962, featuring bullfighters César Girón, Manuel Segura, and José Martínez "Limeño".
 In 2012, the bullring underwent a major renovation, adding a commercial area and accessibility improvements, and was reinaugurated on 6 October with bullfighters El Cordobés, El Fandi, and Juan José Padilla, with bulls from Benjumea.
-A statue of local bullfighter Antonio José Galán, a beloved figure in Fuengirola, stands in front of the main entrance.

-Transformation into a Cultural Center
+Transition to a cultural center

 In February 2023, the bullring was purchased for €4.5 million by a Swedish investment group led by entrepreneur Marc Skarman through Arena Solo Málaga SL.
-Skarman, who relocated to Fuengirola with his family, envisioned transforming the underused bullring into a cultural and gastronomic hub.
-After over two years of renovations, the plaza reopened in May 2025 with new facilities, including a theater, restaurant, art gallery, and event spaces, covering a total area of 6,904 m² on a 5,234 m² plot.
+After over two years of renovations, the plaza reopened in May 2025 with new facilities, including a theater, restaurant, art gallery, and event spaces.